Biking

 Cars

 For its size, climate, and population, Finland has an excellent road network.
-Most Finnish families own an automobile or two, especially in rural areas where distances can be long.
-Driving is expensive though.
+Most Finnish families own a car or two, especially in rural areas where distances can be long.
+Driving is expensive, though.
 Cars are highly taxed, while gasoline and oil prices are at least 2-3 times those in the United States.
 However, there are no road tolls in Finland.
+Electric cars have become increasingly popular with a pretty good charging network throughout Finland (northern Finland might have longer distances between charging stations, but more are being built all the time).

 Rent a Car

 If you are looking to travel extensively in rural areas such as national parks and Lapland, you should consider renting a car.
 To ensure that you won't face “unexpected” charges, read the contract as all the expenses will be listed there.
-Before renting, make sure that you either do get the contract in English, or if it’s in Finnish, ask someone to read it through.
+Before renting, make sure that you either get the contract in English or, if it’s in Finnish, ask someone to read it through.

 If you rent a car, bring along: